torrinworx/OpenGig.org/README.md

 3. **Open Structure.** The orgnaizational structure of an **Open Source Service** is publicly visible and up to date.
 Functionally a workers coop, with government-like stickyness to change, communal voting and agreement.
 The community, developers and users, are all apart of the organization, because they all have a vested interest in its operations, contributinos, and success.
 Not just the founder, not just the developers, or managers.

 4. **Open Cost.** An **Open Source Service** operates at-cost.
 Every expense, from maintaining the platform to paying equitable wages to those who contribute to the project, is openly tracked and reported.
-Our commitment is to provide a system where everyone is compensated fairly, whether they are gig workers, developers, or project maintainers, ensuring that the focus remains on serving the community rather than generating excess profits.
+Open Cost provides checks and balances, ensuring that the focus remains on serving the community rather than generating excess profits.

 OpenGig.org is an Open Source Service.